Use the tabs below to navigate to user Q&A and other useful sections.

 In summary, VoIPo is an excellent choice for either home of business phone service.

-The reviews of VoIPo phone service listed here have been submitted by actual users of the service.
+The reviews listed here have been submitted by actual users of the service.
 If you are an existing user of the service we would like to hear from you.
-Your opinions are welcome and will help others decide if a VoIPo service plan is good choice as their home phone solution.
-You can add your own review of VoIPo by selecting the green button to the right.
+Your opinions are welcome and will help others decide if a this service is good choice as their home phone solution.
+Click on the green button to add your own review.

 VoIPo reviews are listed in chronological order.